 Supreme Court coverage to iPhone case litigation.
 Lawyers.
 Little guys.
 And more patents than you can imagine.
 Who doesn't love a good fight?

 (Sign-of-the-times note: The vast majority of my more than two years of legal reporting for Reuters is now behind an impenetrable paywall at Westlaw.
-So the Reuters article here is a tiny collection of all.that.work.)
+So the Reuters article here are a tiny collection of all.that.work.)

 NYU's Intellectual Property Faculty -- the Deep Dive